johnthagen/python-blueprint/docs/index.md

 ## Quick Start

-To use `fact` within your project, import the `factorial` function and execute it like:
+To use `fact` within your project, import the `factorial` function and execute the API like:

+*[API]: Application Programming Interface

 ```python
 from fact.lib import factorial